 Welcome to our travel and photography blog!

 We are Sylvain and Mélanie 🙂 We are the two people behind this travel and photography blog.
-Passionate about both fields for many years, we hope that our travel stories and advice, will make you feel even more excited to travel!
-Here, it’s very often Sylvain who writes (because he likes it) and Mélanie who does everything else (and believe us, there’s plenty to do!).
-Let’s go, we’ll leave you with a little presentation of each other!
+Passionate about both travel and photography for many years, we hope our stories and advice will make you even more excited to explore the world!
+Here, it’s very often Sylvain who writes (because he enjoys it) and Mélanie who takes care of everything else (and believe us, there is plenty to do!).
+Let’s go—we’ll leave you with a little introduction to each of us!

 Hey, hello !
 It's us !

-My name is Sylvain, I’m in my thirties, and I am a travel enthusiast.
-Actually, I don’t really remember where this passion started, but, even as a child, I remember spending hours looking at the maps of the world hanging on my bedroom wall or at a colorful globe my parents had bought for me.
-It was magical to see all its shapes, the countries, illuminated in front of my eyes.
-My dreams of travelling had already begun.
+My name is Sylvain, I’m in my forties, and I’m passionate about travel.
+I don’t really remember exactly where this passion began, but even as a child, I remember spending hours looking at the world maps hanging on my bedroom wall or at the colorful globe my parents had bought for me.
+Seeing all those shapes and countries lit up in front of me felt magical.
+My dreams of traveling had already begun.

-And then, what followed could only be described as logical.
-Passionate about maps and discovery, I was studying geography and geology in order to obtain a master’s degree in natural risk management.
+What followed could only be described as logical.
+Passionate about maps and discovery, I studied geography and geology before completing a master’s degree in natural risk management.
 Why am I telling you all this?
-Throughout my studies, I remember my the college teachers who showed me pictures of magical places to illustrate their courses; “This is a picture I took last year of a dune in Namibia, here you see, we notice…. “, «Ah ! here is a picture of a dyke that I photographed 6 months ago in Iceland “, in short my desire to travel was growing more and more even back then.
+Throughout my studies, I remember my university teachers showing us photos of magical places to illustrate their courses: “This is a photo I took last year of a dune in Namibia; here, you can see…”, “Ah!
+Here is a photo of a dyke I photographed six months ago in Iceland.”
+In short, even back then, my desire to travel kept growing.
 Naturally, I started planning my first trips.
-At 21 years old, I went on a trip to Norway with a friend, and then to the island of Martinique with my wife.
+At 21, I traveled to Norway with a friend, and then to the island of Martinique with my wife.

 That was it, the die was cast, I knew I wanted to spend my life travelling

-Around this time, in 2006, I started throwing myself into arenophilia (sand collection).
+Around that time, in 2006, I started collecting sand, a hobby known as arenophilia.
 Since then, I have collected sand and exchanged samples with people from all over the world.
 In 2015, I completed my goal of collecting sand from every country in the world (196).

 qui est les deux pieds dehors